himangi2003/MultiDGEA/README.md

 Author: Himangi Srivastava

 The MultiDGEA package requires some of the packages dependency  that are used.
-THe package specifically requires R version 4.2.
+The package specifically requires R version 4.2.

 | Package |
 | -----------|